NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

 • Industries producing advanced technologies

-These same emphasis areas account for many differences between NAICS and other classification structures.
-NAICS provides enhanced industry comparability among the three North American trading partners (U.S.A, Canada, and Mexico), while also increasing compatibility with the two-digit level of the International Standard Industrial Classification (ISIC, Rev. 4) of the United Nations.
+These priorities explain many of the differences between NAICS and older classification systems.
+NAICS also improves comparability among the three North American trading partners while increasing compatibility with the 2-digit level of the International Standard Industrial Classification (ISIC, Rev. 4).

 NAICS Sector Key Features